 845 Avison Way

-Located in Stanley Park, the renowned Vancouver Aquarium is one of Vancouver's top family attractions and Canada's largest aquarium.
+If you're visiting Vancouver with family, a trip to this aquarium should be on your list of things to do.
+Located in Stanley Park, the renowned Vancouver Aquarium is one of the city's top family attractions, and is Canada's largest aquarium.
 Discover the treasures of the British Columbia coast and get up close to over 70,000 marine animals and fish including beluga whales, sea lions, dolphins, seals, sharks and sea turtles.
 Enjoy hands-on animal encounters, including amazing dolphin and whale shows, sea otter feeds, and exciting shark dives.
 Immerse yourself in the 4D Experience Theatre, with high-definition films and sensory effects!

 Stanley Park - 17km

-An urban oasis in the heart of Vancouver, Stanley Park is one of the most popular things to do in Vancouver.
+An urban oasis in the heart of the city, Stanley Park is one of the most popular things to do in Vancouver; it's a can't-miss attraction, whether you're here for a day, a weekend, or longer.
 With 1,000 beautiful acres of green space, this tranquil park offers miles of trails through a coastal forest, beaches and a rocky shoreline.
 Explore beautiful gardens and beaches that edge English Bay for boating and swimming.
-The park offers a mini-golf course, tennis courts, sports fields and a playground with a pool, vintage fire engine, and water slides.
+The park offers a mini-golf course, tennis courts, sports fields, and a playground with a pool, vintage fire engine, and water slides.
 Ride the Miniature Train through the forest at the Children's Farmyard and Railway.
-Enjoy walking, jogging, cycling and skating on the Seawall along Vancouver's waterfront.
+Enjoy walking, jogging, cycling, and skating on the Seawall along Vancouver's waterfront.

 Capilano Suspension Bridge - 23km